BrunoSlamek/BrunoSlamek/README.md

 ### Bruno Slamek 👋

 ---
 I am a student of Systems Analysis and Development, passionate about Back-end and curious about Front-end.
-Cloud computing enthusiast using Amazon Web Services, I like minimalism and coffee :)
+Cloud computing enthusiast using Amazon Web Services, I like minimalism and coffee :).
+I have skills in logic, c++, c#, python, javascript, mysql, Sqlite, Aws, git and github.
+Passionate about solving bugs.

 ### Contact 📭